Heather Kelley

-Her career in the games industry has included AAA next-gen console games, interactive smart toys, handheld games and web communities for girls.
-She has created interactive projections using game engines such as Quake and Unreal.
+Kelley's career has included work on commercial console games, handheld games, interactive toys and web communities.
+As Moboid, she created interactive projections using game engines including Quake and Unreal.

-Heather Kelley was Creative Director on the UNFPA Electronic Game to End Gender Violence, at the Emergent Media Center at Champlain College in Burlington, Vermont.
-For seven years, Heather served as co-chair of the IGDA's Women in Game Development Special Interest Group.
+She was Creative Director on the UNFPA Electronic Game to End Gender Violence at the Emergent Media Center at Champlain College in Burlington, Vermont.
+For seven years, Kelley served as co-chair of the International Game Developers Association's Women in Game Development Special Interest Group.